Shipeasy

 Production readyOn this page · 4 min readUpdated · May 10, 2026Works with · Server SDK · Browser SDK

 A killswitch is a boolean flag with one purpose: be the lever you pull when something is on fire.
-It looks like a gate but lives in its own list, has no rollout percentage, and defaults to the safe position so on-call doesn't have to think.
+It looks like a feature flag but lives in its own list, has no rollout percentage, and defaults to the safe position so on-call doesn't have to think.

 Why a separate primitive?